jarpatus/asuswrt_scripts/README.md

 mkdir asusware.arm
 touch asusware.arm/.asusrouter
 ```
-Reboot and check that /opt now really is symlink to asusware.arm on your USB stick.
+Reboot and check that /opt now is symlink to asusware.arm on your USB stick.
 - Install entware
 ```
 cd /opt